Carving pumpkins? Don’t let the seeds go to waste, make Salty Sweet Pumpkin Seeds!

-I used steak seasoning for an easy blend of salt and spice.
-To that I added some brown sugar to help bring out the pumpkinny flavor.
-The result is a roasted pumpkin seed that is nearly like the plain salt flavor that many of us are used to but with some added fun.
+For these roasted pumpkin seeds, I used steak seasoning for an easy blend of salt and spice.
+To that I added some brown sugar to help bring out the pumpkin flavor.
+The result is a roasted pumpkin seed that is similar to the plain salt flavor that many of us are used to but with some added fun.

 These instructions begin with a full large pumpkin.
 At the end, not only will you have delicious roasted pumpkin seeds but you will also have a pumpkin that is ready for carving.